Heat-Ray/Virt_CPU/README.md

 5. **Flags**
 There are 3 flags in our CPU

- 1.The Overflow flag -> Flag is set when result of addition is greater than 255 2.The Underflow flag -> Flag is set when result of a subtraction is less than 0 3.The Sign bit flag -> Used to represent negative numbers
+> 1. The Overflow flag -> Flag is set when result of addition is greater than 255
+ >2.
+The Underflow flag -> Flag is set when result of a subtraction is less than 0
+> 3. The Sign bit flag -> Used to represent negative numbers